Great to have you here, Rushlin Baugh, the most listened to radio talk show in America.

 Most people do not hate their insurance company.

-You're gonna have real tough sell this month if your objective is to demonize the insurance companies.
+You're going to have a real tough sell this month if your objective is to demonize the insurance companies.

 Lo and behold, the bill has not yet been stopped.